-There will be no direct benefit to you from allowing your biological sample to be used for research.
+There will be no direct benefit to your child from allowing his or her biological sample to be used for research.
 However, we hope we will learn something that will help in the treatment of future patients.

 F. FINANCIAL CONSIDERATIONS